aaron-ortega/uchicago-crime-report/README.md

 and the processed csv data.
 The cleaning procedure included
 - Geocoding all incident locations
 - Approximating time of incident since certain incidents are reported as a time range.
-Incident occurring w/ a range of six hours where deemed appropriate approx
+Incident occurring within a range of six hours where timed approximated
 - Tagging seven crimes of interest: **assault**, **battery**, **burglary**, **lost property**, **mental health**, **robbery**, and **theft**
 - Labeling if incident occurred during day or night